Real estate deal analysis has often meant spreadsheets, manual data entry, and hoping nothing slips through the cracks.

 AI performs best when rent rolls, leases, and supporting documents are consolidated in connected storage or property management systems.
 Scattered files across email attachments, local drives, and disconnected folders slow analysis and increase the chance of missing documents.

 Not every anomaly matters equally.
-Teams benefit from configuring what constitutes a flag, delinquency over a certain number of days, concessions exceeding policy limits, specific resident risk factors, based on investment criteria and risk tolerance.
+Teams benefit from configuring what counts as a flag.
+This includes delinquency over a set number of days, concessions exceeding policy limits, and specific resident risk factors.
+Configuration should align with investment criteria and risk tolerance.

 Analysis without action is wasted effort.
 The most effective implementations connect AI findings directly to task assignment and resolution tracking.
 Flagged issues become assigned work items with owners and deadlines, not just report line items.

 The right platform combines automated extraction, continuous monitoring, and workflow integration.
-It connects to existing systems, flags risks based on configurable criteria, and routes findings to the people who can act on them.
+It connects to:

-For multifamily operators and acquisition teams, the question is no longer whether to adopt AI deal analysis, but which platform delivers the capabilities that match their workflow and scale.
+For multifamily operators and acquisition teams, the question has changed.
+It is no longer whether to adopt AI deal analysis.
+It is which platform matches their workflow and scale.

 Book a demo to see how SurfaceAI’s Due Diligence Agent automates deal analysis for multifamily investors.